How Much is LinkedIn Premium? Finding the Right Plan for Your Needs

 Anyone whose success depends on finding and connecting with the right prospects

-For SDRs like Sarah Chen who struggles with an overwhelming LinkedIn inbox, organizing prospect communications is critical.
+For SDRs who struggle with an overwhelming LinkedIn inbox, organizing prospect communications is critical.
 While Sales Navigator helps with finding leads, managing those conversations once established can be challenging in LinkedIn's native interface.

 SDR Tip: If you're using Sales Navigator for prospecting but struggle with LinkedIn's cluttered inbox, consider an inbox organization tool like Kondo to label conversations by priority, set follow-up reminders, and ensure hot leads don't get buried under connection requests.